Community-led development "The Apache Way"

 The Members of the ASF are similar to stockholders; they elect new Members and may vote for Directors.
 Read about the ASF Membership.

 Most of these corporate-wide officers report directly to the President on a monthly basis.
-This separates the strategic oversight the board provides at a high level from the day-to-day operations that the President and these officers handle for the ASF and on behalf of various Apache projects.
+This separates the strategic oversight the board provides at a high level from the day-to-day operations that the President and other officers handle for the ASF and on behalf of various Apache projects.

 Our high-level Apache org chart shows the separation between organizational governance (the board & members) and technical governance (PMCs and committers).